m-d-grunnill/BEAST_pype-documentation/BDSKY-Serial-Workflow.md

     * The 'BDSky Options' Section.
     * 'MCMC Tree/Logfile names Chain-lengths & Save Steps'

-## Examples of running the Generic Workflow
+## Examples of running the BDSKY-Serial Workflow

 Here we demonstrate the workflow outputs via running the example parameterization in [parameters/sbatch_run_examples](https://github.com/m-d-grunnill/BEAST_pype/tree/main/parameters/sbatch_run_examples) and [parameters/locally_run_examples](https://github.com/m-d-grunnill/BEAST_pype/tree/main/parameters/locally_run_examples).Launching any of the workflows with any of the example parameterization demonstrated here will create a directory starting with either `SBATCH-Test-BDSKY-Serial_*` or `LOCAL-Test-BDSKY-Serial_*` containing a **time stamped** folder (format 'YYYY-MM-DD_hour-min-sec').